webcompat/mozilla-diagnosis-loadbalancer/README.md

 All source files are located inside `src`.
 Since GitHub doesn't run `npm install` for actions, we can either always check in the `node_modules` directory, or have a dedicated build script.
 Since checking in the `node_modules` folder is a bit dirty, this repo uses `ncc` to build all dependencies into a single JS file.

 After you changed sources and want to release a new version, run `npm run build`, which updates the files inside the `dist` folder.
 The GitHub action is set up to only look at the `dist/index.js`, so changes won't be in effect without that step.

+In addition, the workflow definition allows for a semver-based version lock.
+For that to work, the version needs to be tagged and released via GitHub's Release feature.

 ## License